NadiaSV96/embedded-order-manager/README.md

 # 🧾 Order Management System

-> First large-scale project completed in Winter 2024 as part of my training in embedded programming and Python.
+> This is my first large-scale project completed in Winter 2024 as part of my training in embedded programming and Python.

 ## 📌 Objective